A WASHINGTON STATE NONPROFIT ORGANIZATION

 Around 2011 we focused on mines and mining camps.
 Here, we were able to find more of a fingerprint left behind by those who had worked and lived in these spaces.
 We found newspapers, canned food, homemade chess boards, and mining claim documents.
 One mine we visited required chest waders to slog through the waist deep water that flooded the first quarter mile of the adit.
 After coming out of the water, we happened upon a side tunnel that was full of graffiti left behind by the miners.
 Using their carbide lanterns they had burned their names, the date, and sometimes pictures onto the walls of the mine.
 This find planted the seed for what would be years of travel to document other historic markings.

 In mid 2013 we were drawn in by the railroad.
 While taking a trip along the Milwaukee road, we realized how much hobo graffiti was still left, and how little it had been documented.
-While we are interested in all historic graffiti, our hearts with the American hobo, and the Great Depression that cemented his place in history.
+While we are interested in all historic graffiti, our hearts are with the American hobo, and the Great Depression that cemented his place in history.

 Michelle Schmidt.
 "Making their mark."
 Inland 360, September 2019